Asekon/RootKit/README.md

 Uninstall
 --

-remove the module from the kernel as root
+remove the module from the kernel as root (make sure it is visible in the module list first)
 ```
-rmmod RootKit
+sudo rmmod RootKit
 ```

 References